Mosqlimate-project/Data-platform/mkdocs/docs/registry/GET/predictions.md

 The mosqlient is a Python package created to facilitate the use of API.

-In the package, there is a function called `get_predictions` that returns a list of dictionaries with information about the predictions.
+In the package, there is a function called `get_predictions` that returns a list of elements with information about the predictions.
 This function accepts as filters all the parameters in the parameters table above except `page` and `per_page`.

 Below is a usable example of fetching the predictions filtering by `model_disease` and `model_ADM_level`.
 ```py